Student Membership: Eligibility and Guidelines

-- All nominations from a single institution should be submitted in a single file (pdf or Word format).
-Email the nomination file to the Executive Secretary.
+- All nominations from a single institution should be submitted as individual documents (pdf or Word format), not as a single packet.
+Email the nomination documents to the Executive Director.
 All nominators must be on the submission email, whether as the sender or copied on the email.

 - The Membership and Qualifications Committee reviews all nomination and makes recommendations to the Executive Committee.
 The nomination evaluation process usually takes a month or so.
 Incomplete nominations will delay the evaluation or result in rejection.